-Green spot algae is a very common type algae that you may see in your freshwater home aquarium.
-A small amount of this type of green algae is normal and expected in any aquarium.
-But an overgrowth can be treated and prevented.
+Green spot algae is a common type of algae that you may see in your freshwater home aquarium.
+A small amount of this type of green algae is normal and expected in any aquarium, but an overgrowth can be treated and prevented.

 Characteristics and Causes

-Spot algae is seen as circular, thin, bright green spots that adhere strongly to the surface of the glass and other hard surfaces.
+Spot algae are seen as circular, thin, bright green spots that adhere strongly to the surface of the glass and other hard surfaces.
 Typical causes are excess light and excess nutrients.

 Prevention of Spot Algae

 Use these tactics to prevent spot algae:

 - Regular aquarium cleaning